Article written by Elisa

 Provence is part of the French region Provence-Alpes-Côte d’Azur in the southeast of the country.
 It’s a beautiful area with amazing scenery, a history that goes back to Roman times, and adorable little villages.
 Whether you enjoy great food, sipping wine in sumptuous surroundings, or relaxing on the beach, you need to visit Provence!

 Where to go in Provence?
-To help you get the most from your trip to this part of France, here are the best places to visit in Provence, France, for every kind of traveler.
-Some of these best places in Provence are high on our list of the best things to do in France!
+To help you get the most from your trip to this part of France, here are the 10 best places to visit in Provence, France, for every kind of traveler.
+Some of these best places in Provence are also included on my list of the best things to do in France!

 Where to visit in Provence for a weekend getaway or a longer trip?
-Here’s the best of Provence, with something for everyone.
+Here’s the best of Provence for active travelers, serious sightseers, or people just looking to relax:

 Marseille